feduuk/app/README.md

 SIDENOTE:
   Programm considers only 30 friends from given VK account because returning info about friends and their groups takes big ammount of time.
-  Change max number of friends to consider can be done here: https://github.com/feduuk/app/blob/d26a3012b03257f7ab728424794656858a967af0/web/src/main/resources/application.properties#L9
+  Changing max number of friends to consider can be done here: https://github.com/feduuk/app/blob/d26a3012b03257f7ab728424794656858a967af0/web/src/main/resources/application.properties#L9